Mark

 collaboration: UMPRUM

-The installation is also part of the development of an upcoming book, The Fairy Cloak, a speculative fiction work that blends collective imagination, performative events, narrative, and ecological awareness.
+The installation is also part of the development of an upcoming book, The Cloak, a speculative fiction work that blends collective imagination, performative events, narrative, and ecological awareness.
 Through personal, collective, and more-than-human perspectives, the Cloak invites readers, participants, and residents into a sensory engagement with overlooked and vulnerable spaces in the Nusle Valley.
 It demonstrates how small gestures, imagination, and shared creation can transform our perception of these places.

-The fairy cloak is just a piece of fabric—without body, name, or gender.
+The fairy cloak is just a piece of fabric, without body, name, or gender.
 Yet it becomes a symbol of connection, care, and exploration, not only with the space itself but also within ourselves.
+The book embraces a participatory approach, inviting residents to co-create narratives, experience differently these spaces and deepen their connection with the environments and spaces around them.